-You document thoughts, ideas, and tasks as you move throughout your day.
+You document thoughts, ideas, and tasks throughout your day.
 Later they are crossed off or migrated to a different place in your journal for future tracking.

-Taking a moment to jot down goals for the day or focusing on habit tracking is super helpful.
-You can jot down books you’d like to read, podcasts you’d like to listen to.
-It’s all in one place, which makes it easy and simple.
+You can jot down your daily affirmations.
+You might think of books you’d like to read and podcasts you’d like to listen to.
+It’s all in one place, which makes it straightforward.

 Do you enjoy reading?
-I usually try to have two books going at the same time.
+I usually have two books going on at the same time.
 One is often a self-help book, and the other is a fiction novel.
-When I was commuting, I enjoyed reading from a self-help book in the morning, and then on the way home on the train, I would read something light and entertaining (see a list of my favorite self-help books here).
+While working in the city, I enjoyed reading during my morning commute.